 Once the Offering is completed, the Company expects to implement certain additional amendments to the Certificate of Incorporation of the Company.
-If these amendments are approved by the stockholders of H&S Inc. and HSI, the Board of Directors will file an amended and restated Certificate of Incorporation with the Secretary of State of the State of Delaware upon the completion of the Offering.
+If these amendments are approved by the stockholders of H&S Inc. and HSI, the Board of Directors will file an amended Certificate of Incorporation with the Secretary of State of the State of Delaware upon the completion of the Offering.
 These amendments are described in greater detail later in this Joint Consent Statement/Prospectus under the caption "Comparison of Stockholder Rights."
-In general, they include (i) the increase in the authorized number of shares of Company Common Stock to 100,000,000, (ii) the increase in the authorized number of shares of Preferred Stock to 10,000,000 and (iii) the adoption of certain restrictions on the ability of the stockholders to act by written consent.
+In general, they include (i) the increase in the authorized number of shares of Common Stock of the Company to 100,000,000 and (ii) the adoption of certain restrictions on the ability of the stockholders to act by written consent.